 I first heard about Primal Suds via Eco Green Revolution (A plastic free and zero waste online supermarket that stocks loads of awesome indie brands, treat yourself and save the planet!) who kindly gifted me a few of their favourite items and within that package was a bar of Primal Suds solid soap.
-I unboxed it via my Instagram and was incredibly shocked when I saw that it was made in Southampton, which is where I live.
+I unboxed it and was incredibly shocked when I saw that it was made in Southampton, which is where I live.
 How did I not know this before?!
 I was amazed, and soon found out they are based within a few minutes walking distance of where I’ve lived for the past few years…Small world, eh?

 Primal Suds are the only company I know of that use all natural ingredients and absolutely no nasties – that means no parabens, no Sodium lauryl sulphate (often abbreviated to SLS, it’s in loads of things but is actually a harsh synthetic foaming agent) no palm oil and all vegan.
 Lots of companies say they do, or insinuate that they are natural but very few actually ARE…It’s just clever wording.
-Instead of synthetic baddies, these soaps are made using sustainable coconut oil (which is anti-bacterial and anti-fungal!), olive oil, shea butter and rapeseed oil.
-Natural essential oils make everything smell lovely without and fakery with clays and charcoal working to naturally draw out nasties from your skin.
+Instead of synthetic baddies, these soaps are made using sustainable coconut oil (which is anti-bacterial and anti-fungal), olive oil, shea butter and rapeseed oil.
+Natural essential oils make everything smell lovely without any fakery using clays and charcoal to naturally draw out nasties from your skin.
 Finally, they use an awesome assortment of natural exfoliants such as oats, chia, tea, hemp etc which, in turn, also help to colour the soaps.
 You will notice that there are no crazy colours here and that’s the first thing that should draw your attention to the fact that something probably isn’t all natural, there aren’t many things you can use to make a natural luminous glittery pink soap I’m afraid!
 But a little spirulina or annatto seeds along with the clay blends and you can definitely get some interesting natural colours on the go.
 All these natural lovelies mean you don’t need to scrape the soap around your skin or press too hard, the natural, scrubby exfoliants will be doing their bit without you having to do all the hard work.

 Finally, everything you can buy on their store is vegan, cruelty free and absolutely never tested on animals.
 The soap is fully naturally, degradable and all packaging is 100% compostable which means no plastic, zero waste and, even better, not only is it great for you and your skin but it also means you’re not washing a load of harsh chemicals down the drain.